-There were a number of changes to the group of Trustees in this and the prior Plan year.
+There were changes to the group of Trustees in this and the prior Plan year.

-The Chair and the new members have been directed to The Pension Regulator's Toolkit in order to acquire the necessary knowledge to support them in fulfilling their duties.
-All Trustees have completed the Toolkit, including the latest module on 'Pension Scams'
+The Chair and the new Trustees have been directed to The Pension Regulator's Toolkit in order to acquire the necessary knowledge to support them in fulfilling their duties.
+All Trustees have completed the Toolkit.
+The new Trustee has committed to completing the Toolkit within six months of his appointment.